For general media inquiries (members of the media only) please call (816) 340-7033 or email us.

 Particular management compensation plans, like qualified stock options, require shareholder approval.
 Additionally, existing law requires that shareholders be asked to approve the structure and amount of executive compensation.
 The determination of the structure and amount of management compensation is a complex undertaking that depends on the context of a particular portfolio company.
 In general, the funds' shares will be voted against compensation that is unreasonable in amount or which is not in the aggregate meaningfully tied to the company's performance.
 These determinations generally can be made at the complex level.

 In general, fund shares will be voted in accordance with management's recommendation concerning social and environmental proposals.
-In principle, a corporation's shareholders can be expected to agree that the corporation should create the greatest amount of wealth for its shareholders, but cannot be expected to agree on social and environmental issues that are from time to time presented for a shareholder vote.
-Accordingly, it is expected that portfolio company management will recommend, and fund shares will be voted, against such proposals.
+In principle, a corporation's shareholders can be expected to agree that the corporation should create the greatest amount of wealth for its shareholders, but cannot be expected to agree on social and environmental proposals that do not have a rational link to long-term risk-adjusted returns.
+If, however, the adviser believes that a social or environmental proposal is well targeted and has a rational linkage to maximize long-term risk-adjusted returns to shareholders if approved, fund shares may be voted in favor of such a proposal.1

 In connection with its voting activity on behalf of the funds, the adviser may take into account such sources of information as it deems appropriate, including proxy advisory services.
 In all cases, the adviser's voting decision will be made independently.